||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 ...They can wait she said and the space station is so bright like looking into a bubble and suddenly the picture is clear as day and it all comes back to me as I see myself so small but running fast as I chase the other boy down the corridor.
 He is my friend from the spaceship and we are playing hide and seek and it is Jormungand my brother who is hiding but the curving passageway goes on forever and there are so many places he could be.
 The boy has stopped and is banging on a door and pointing through the round window and laughing.
-It is an airlock and my friend has pressed the buttons and is giggling but it is not funny because I can see Jormungand inside panicking and thumping the locked door as his face turns white then red as the airlock warning lights flash on and off and on again.
-My friend is still smiling as if it is a joke like the bullies do at school and Jormungand is shouting but the horrible siren is drowning out his words and his eyes are wide in terror.
-My nasty friend stops laughing and suddenly runs away because he is scared of what he has done and realises Jormungand is going to shoot into space and die but I stay behind and pull the lever to open the door yet nothing happens and my brother is thumping the window but also now clutching his throat and he is crying ever so much.
+It is an airlock and my friend has pressed the buttons and is giggling but it is not funny because I see Jormungand inside panicking and thumping the locked door as his face turns white then red as the airlock warning lights flash on and off and on again.
+My friend still smiles as if it is a joke like the bullies do at school and Jormungand is shouting but the horrible siren drowns out his words and his eyes are wide in terror.
+My nasty friend stops laughing and suddenly runs away because he is scared of what he has done and knows Jormungand is going to float into space and die but I stay behind and pull the lever to open the door yet nothing happens and my brother is thumping the window but also now clutching his throat and he is crying ever so much.
 I have seen the space-station crew work the airlock controls and think I know what to do and press the buttons again and again but get it wrong then have one last try and hear a clunk as I finally get it right.
-Suddenly there are no more flashing lights and I pull the lever again and this time the door opens and Jormungand falls through into the passageway and onto the floor.
+Suddenly there are no more flashing lights and I pull the lever again and this time the door opens and Jormungand falls through into the passageway onto the floor.
 He is curled up tight and crying like a baby but it is okay because he is out and he not going to die...

 * * *